 After 3 consecutive or a total of 5 unlawful absences, regulations require that school officials contact parents and students for a conference.
 The purpose of this conference is to identify reasons for a student's absences and to complete an intervention plan.
-Students under the age of seventeen, who exceed the maximum number of absences allowed, may be referred to Family Court for truancy.
-(SouthCarolinaCodeofLaw 59-65-50 and SouthCarolinaBoard ofEducationRegulations)
+Students under the age of seventeen, who exceed the maximum number of absences allowed, may by referred to Family Court for truancy.
+(South Carolina Code of Law 59-65-50 and South Carolina Board of Education Regulations)

-- Students are limited to 6 absences of any type in a semester course (not including field trips, documented college visits, documented shadowing, and in-school suspensions). - --Medical absences are treated as all other absences. - -- Parents are notified by mail when a student has 3 or 5 absences in a class. - --Parents are called by automated phone message if a student has been absent for 1 or more classes. - 2.
-If absences in a class are between 7 and 10, then Credit Retrieval is required in order to receive academic credit. - 3.
-Students will not receive credit for a course in which over 10 absences occur. - 4.
+- 1. Students are limited in absences in a semester course (not including field trips, documented college visits, documented shadowing, and in-school suspensions). - A. Medical absences are treated as all other absences. - B. Parents are notified by mail when a student has 3 or 5 absences in a class. - C. Parents are called by automated phone message if a student has been absent for 1 or more classes. - 2.
 Parents may monitor their child's attendance through their Parent Portal account.